nirankar-maro/task1/README.md

 - xGallery Module

 ## Things to add
-- forget password link on home page
+- xforget password link on home page
-- Link on Email which redirected to new form ask new password and confirm password.
+- xLink on Email which redirected to new form ask new password and confirm password.
 - make password generate logic
 - change password option old password ,new password, confirm password
 - import csv feature on image name and image link